 What is the NOPLAN Plan?

 Whilst addressing the content of the National Curriculum, the NOPLAN Plan is not intended to be a stand-alone curriculum package.
 Rather, it should be seen as a resource that can be tailored to suit the needs of each individual child.
+NOPLAN is targeted at primary school levels, but may be of assistance to older students with specific needs.

 Why use the NOPLAN Plan?

 Current assessment and reporting policies ask teachers to document and students to demonstrate what they have learnt.
 So does the NOPLAN Plan.
-Each student is required to complete a range of activities relating to the strands of the National Curriculum.
+Each student is required to complete a range of activities relating to the National Curriculum.
 The topics are integrated across the whole curriculum, with a focus on literacy and numeracy skills.
 NOPLAN worksheets can be kept as a record in a student’s portfolio.

 Positive reinforcement is a strong motivator.
 At the same time, children will not be well motivated if the have low self-esteem.
 NOPLAN activities are achievable in a short time frame, being flexible enough to target learning at the individual’s level.
 This provides the child with a feeling of success and a desire to seek further enjoyable educational experiences.
+NOPLAN also has an emphasis on brain-centred learning, with activities designed to be purposeful, practical and positive.
+NOPLAN is not about ‘busy work’.

 How does NOPLAN work?

 Printable resources are provided in PDF format.
 (We recommend the use of the free program Adobe Acrobat Reader.)
 There are no membership or subscription fees associated with NOPLAN.
 If you find a resource that you would like to use, simply buy that item.
 Under normal copyright rules, the resource is provided for your personal use.
-You will be able to download the resource twice, (once at home and once at work).
+You will be able to download a purchased resource twice, (once at home and once at work).
 You generally have three days to download a resource before access expires.

 For your peace of mind, payment is made with PayPal.
 If you don’t have a PayPal account, you can provide PayPal with your credit card number and the payment will be processed.
 (This would have to be one of the most secure online payment methods.)
+Alternative payment methods may be available upon request, with my due consideration to spammers.

 Please feel free to contact us if you have any needs that may not appear to be addressed here.
 We would also welcome any feedback from you.